So you’ve fallen in love with Alaska and want to do your part to help protect this amazing place?

 - Collecting Postcards or Petition Signatures

 Collecting postcards or petition signatures is a great way to educate the general public about special places in Alaska.
-The League has developed a special petition for the 50th Anniversary of the Arctic National Wildlife Refuge that you can use to ask President Obama to protect this important place.

 - Giving Presentations or Showing Videos